sasha643/Attyre_Backend_Assignment/README.md

 ### Running the Project

-8. **Run Redis in Docker:**

-   - Make sure Docker is installed and running, then run the following command to start Redis:
+8. **Run Redis in Docker (Make sure Docker is installed and running, then run the following command to start Redis):**

    ```bash
    docker run -d -p 6379:6379 redis